 Compression Facilities.

 Generally.
 All compression Services shall be rendered under this Agreement on the basis of the operating parameters as specified below.
 The guidelines will be reviewed no less than once each calendar year by Owner.
 If based upon such review material changes are observed, or if Owner plans changes to the Facilities or method of operations, that would materially impact the operation of the Facilities by Contractor, Owner shall notify Contractor in writing of any resulting modifications to the operating parameters.
 Owner shall furnish compressor performance curves and related data to Contractor.
-Without limiting the obligations of Contractor set forth in the Agreement, Contractor shall operate the Compression Facilities in compliance with the Federal Safety Standards set forth in Part 192, Title 49, Code of Federal Regulations, Process Safety Management of Highly Hazardous Chemicals, set forth in Part 1910.119, Title 29, Code of Federal Regulations and Chemical Accident Prevention Provisions, Part 68, Title 40, Code of Federal Regulations, (RMP) and process Safety Management (PSM).
+Without limiting the obligations of Contractor set forth in the Agreement, Contractor shall operate the Compression Facilities in compliance with the Federal Safety Standards set forth in Part 192, Title 49, Code of Federal Regulations, Process Safety Management of Highly Hazardous Chemicals, set forth in Part 1910.119, Title 29, Code of Federal Regulations and Chemical Accident Prevention Provisions, Part 68, Title 40, Code of Federal Regulations, (RMP) and Process Safety Management (PSM).

 Operating Parameters: